-In addition to the match criteria used by route maps, you can associate the entry with an external entity (i.e., an NSLA advisor) so that the entry is only applied if the advisor is active (TRUE).
-In cases where the linked advisor is deactivated (FALSE), this entry is ignored as if there was no match.
+In addition to the match criteria used by route maps, you can associate the entry to an external entity (i.e. an NSLA advisor) so that the entry is only applied if the advisor is active (TRUE).
+In cases where the linked advisor is deactivated (FALSE) this entry is ignored, just as if there was not match.